JustToTryModels/s-dlckvjnb/README.md

 <td>

 ```
-How can I cancel my ticket
+How can I cancle my tiket
-for the upcoming event in Mumbai?
+for the upcoming event in lundon?
 ```

 </td>
 <td>

 ```
-To cancel your ticket for the event in Mumbai,
+To cancel your ticket for the event in London,
 kindly adhere to the following steps:

 1. Access website and log into your account.
 2. Proceed to the Ticket Cancellation section.
 3. Locate your upcoming events and choose
-   the event in Mumbai.
+   the event in London.
 4. Select the Cancel Ticket option.
 5. Follow the on-screen instructions to
    confirm your cancellation.